AgentHub

 Compare

-The gap widened as Glean leaned into open agent interoperability, MCP, and enterprise-safe context sharing, while ChatGPT kept getting broader with connectors and Codex inside one workspace.
+The gap widened as Glean leaned into open agent interoperability, MCP, and enterprise-safe context sharing, while ChatGPT kept expanding connectors and Codex inside one workspace.
 The choice is now more clearly platform context versus assistant breadth.

 Compare